top of page

 Kranjska Gora Men's Alpine Ski World Cup Preview

-Next weekend the last two Men's races of the Alpine Ski World Cup season before the Finals in Saalbach will be held in the Slovenian Ski Resort of Kranjska Gora.
+Next weekend two Men's races of the Alpine Ski World Cup will be held in the Slovenian Ski Resort of Kranjska Gora.

 Kranjska Gora is an alpine resort in Slovenia, near the mountains and glacial lakes of Triglav National Park.
 The Upper Sava Valley, one of the most beautiful Alpine valleys, lies in the north-westernmost part of Slovenia, right next to the tri-border with Austria and Italy.

-The Vitranc Cup celebrates its 63rd anniversary in this year’s men’s Alpine Ski World Cup.
+The Vitranc Cup celebrates its 64th anniversary in this year’s Men’s Alpine Ski World Cup.
 Back in 1962, the first competitors descended the ski run from the top of Vitranc to its foothills along the upper reaches of the Sava Dolinka River.
 The FIS Alpine Ski World Cup Tour stopped in Kranjska Gora for the first time in March 1968.

 Since then 88 World Cup competitions have been carried out within the Vitranc Cup (46 GS, 41 SL, 1 ladies’ SL), 11 European Cup competitions (3 GS and 8 SL), and 20 FIS competitions at various levels.